Andre601/mkdocs-materialx/docs/tutorials/social/basic.md

 Social cards are images that other systems such as social media can display as a preview for content linked to.
-It is easy to get started with the social plugin, true to the motto of Material with MkDocs: "batteries included."
+It is easy to get started with the social plugin, true to the motto of MaterialX with MkDocs: "batteries included."

 ## Basics